 Justice Heydon will, however, have limited opportunities for future dissent.
-The requirement in s 72 of the Constitution that High Court judges retire at the age of 70 means that he must leave the Court in early 2013.
+The requirement in section 72 of the Constitution that High Court judges retire at the age of 70 means that he must leave the Court in early 2013.
 He is not alone in his impending departure.
-The first will actually be Justice Gummow, who must retire in October 2012.
+Going first is Gummow J, who retired in October 2012.
 Justices Hayne and Crennan must then retire in 2015.
-All up, a majority of the Court will depart in a little over three years, with only Chief Justice French and Justices Bell and Kiefel of the current bench then remaining (with their years of retirement being, respectively, 2017, 2021 and 2024).
-The stability that has marked the early period of the French Court is about to end, to be replaced with upheaval as the Court's personnel undergoes rapid change.
+All up, a majority of the Court will depart in a little over three years, with only French CJ and Bell and Kiefel JJ of the current bench then remaining (with their years of retirement being, respectively, 2017, 2021 and 2024).
+The stability of membership that marked the early period of the French Court is about to end, as the Court's personnel undergoes rapid change.